kradalby/kradalby.no/content/pages/about.md

 Title: About
 Date: 2014-01-01 10:00
-Modified: 2014-01-01 10:00
+Modified: 2016-02-08 13:55
 Summary: About me and the purpose of this blog

 ## Me

 My name is Kristoffer Dalby, I was born in 1992, from Sandefjord and currently living in Trondheim.
 I study informatics at NTNU (Norwegian University of Science and Technology).
-In my spear time, I play sysadmin in the System development and administration committee, which is a part of the Student organization Online.
+In my spare time, I play sysadmin in the System development and administration committee, which is a part of the Student organization Online.
 I am also responsible for the committees economy.

 I also am actively involved in a number of LAN-parties.
 I am currently the leader of dfekt LAN in Sandefjord and volunteering at The Gathering in Hamar.